howmanysmall/RbxReady/README.md

 # RbxReady
-A way to wait until an object has been fully loaded.
+A Library for yielding until an object's descendants have finished replicating.
 This is still imperfect, but it seems to be the best option if you want this kind of functionality.

 # Usage